hylu-dev/hylu-blog/content/posts/dev/basics-of-shader-fractals/index.md

 While we have a fractal, the pattern is rather simple.
 We can up the interest just by **nudging a few values and adding a few terms**.

 It can be helpful to declare some terms outside the loop to keep the pattern from being too repetitive.
-In this case, I've added `global_dist` for the radial distance of the pixel from the center.
+In this case, I've added `global_dist` for the radial distance of a pixel from the center.

 We can also start animating by wrapping some terms in a `sin()` and adding a constant `u_time` to the phase shift for a smooth cycle between values.